DS-USAFA/Computational-Probability-and-Statistics/docs/02-Data-Basics.md

 *What must we give `R` for it to do this?*

 We want `R` to create a scatterplot and to do this it needs, at a minimum, the data object, what we want on the $x$-axis, and what we want on the $y$-axis.
-More information on [**ggformula**](https://cran.r-project.org/web/packages/ggformula/vignettes/ggformula-blog.html) can be found by clicking on the link.^[https://cran.r-project.org/web/packages/ggformula/vignettes/ggformula-blog.html]
+More information on [**ggformula**](https://cran.r-project.org/web/packages/ggformula/vignettes/ggformula.html) can be found [here](https://cran.r-project.org/web/packages/ggformula/vignettes/ggformula-blog.html).

 (ref:ggfbold2) Scatterplot with **ggformula**.